Green Marble Kitchen Countertop

 How to tell?
 To find out what type of "marble" you have and thus learn how to properly care for it, you'll need to

-test it.
-Using lemon juice.
+test it with lemon juice.

-Why?
-Because you want to test the exact stone that you have and... the test that will tell you what you have may etch the countertop, so don't want to do it on your newly installed marble.
+that you have and... the test that will tell you what you have may etch the countertop, so don't want to do it on your newly installed marble.
 In fact, that is what you need to test.... does the stone etch.

 If you can't get a sample piece then pick a spot that is not really visible or will be covered by an appliance or something... maybe in a dark corner and test using lemon juice.